The 4 Stages of learning a new skill

 The main outcome of learning any skill or activity is acquiring the ability or competence that unconsciously allows you to perform the task.

-For example, a formula one racing driver, who is on his way to a victory in a world championship, maybe consciously thinking of winning the race or responding to the applause and celebrations once he stands on the winner’s podium.
+For example, a Formula One racing driver, who is on his way to a victory in a world championship, maybe consciously thinking of winning the race or responding to the applause and celebrations once he stands on the winner’s podium.

+Yet, he is unconscious of his skilful driving ability that will eventually propel him over the finish line into first place.
 To drive at 300KM/H around a complicated track with other drivers requires a high level of skill and ability as a driver.

 The processes by which these skills and abilities are learned normally take you through four learning stages:

-unconscious incompetence, conscious incompetence, conscious competence, and then unconscious competence.
+Unconscious incompetence, conscious incompetence, conscious competence, and then unconscious competence.

 Let’s take a look at the four stages of learning